Itaysal77/Client-Server-Course-Registration-System/README.md

 Should get a message "Starting connect to -ip-:-port- "

-6) (in Client directory) Now start run commands from the opcodes as described in the project description, after every request should get ACK -opcode- for successful operation and ERROR -opcode- for failed operation.
+6)(in Client directory) Now start run commands from the opcodes as described in the project description, after every request should get ACK -opcode- for successful operation and ERROR -opcode- for failed operation.